hemmedo/hearthstone-cards/README.md

 Redux-Saga
 React-Navigation

+Development platform: Windows (couldn't test whether it works for ios or not)

 You can see the algorithm which picks only the cards that contain "mechanics" property and all the unique mechanic names in App/Sagas/HearthstoneSagas.js file.

 Used nativebase UI components since nothing was told to me about not using any third party libraries.

-Used debouncing for search input by 0.5 second.
+Used debouncing for search input.

 Used this package for card flip animation: https://www.npmjs.com/package/react-native-card-flip